HessyRob/Ave-munde/README.md

-#This Repo is to keep track of all the good tools and tips I encounter in my Data Science & AI learning adventure
+#This Repo is to keep track of all the good tools and tips I encounter in my Data Science & AI learning adventures